arianitu/postgres-statefulset/config/README.md

 The following is experimental:

 Elastos/Ethereum is designed to work with Geth (Go Ethereum: https://geth.ethereum.org/docs/install-and-build/installing-geth)
-You should build Geth on multiple vm's using multipass without microk8s, as we will require multiple participants to test smart contract ops.
+You should build Geth on multiple vm's using multipass with microk8s, as we will require multiple participants to test smart contract ops.
 We will start with 2 geth nodes, "geth-node-00" and "geth-node-01".

 `multipass launch --name geth-node-00 --mem 2G --disk 20G`